-In terms of the Hierarchy of Social Development, having young people learn the difference between external motivation (behavior to receive or avoid something) and internal motivation (doing something because it is the right thing to do), leads to more responsible behavior, more self-satisfaction, higher self-esteem, never having a victimhood mindset, easily confronting bullying, and strength in resisting negative peer influences.
+In terms of the Levels of Development, having young people learn the difference between external motivation (behavior to receive or avoid something) and internal motivation (doing something because it is the right thing to do), leads to more responsible behavior, more self-satisfaction, higher self-esteem, never having a victimhood mindset, easily confronting bullying, and strength in resisting negative peer influences.

 Tip: Realize when each type of motivation is in effect in your life.
 Use external motivation as the starting point and then let your internal motivation lead you to your desired results.